 JUST A THOUGHT!
 WHY ARE SUBURBAN SOILS OFTEN QUITE ALKALINE?
 Because the materials used to construct houses, cement, lime, mortar etc., are highly alkaline and run-off into the soil.
 But you now know what to do about it?

 Fact 7: Don’t waste it – recycle it:

 The continual addition of organic matter to soil in the tropics will do more, in the long term, to keeping your plants healthy than just about anything else.

-1. They add vital nutrients to the soil that are needed by plants in a regular supply – nitrogen, phosphorus, potassium and calcium – plus all the vital trace elements.
+1. Organic matter and mulches add vital nutrients to the soil that are needed by plants in a regular supply – nitrogen, phosphorus, potassium and calcium – plus all the vital trace elements.